 You are looking for very young mushrooms without bug holes in the stem.
 Cut them from the tree, inspect the stem, and keep them in large clusters when you can.

 To make oyster mushroom steaks, I cook whole, large clusters roughly 4-6 oz each in a pan until wilted, then cover them with a weight and cook until golden brown and delicious.
-They make a great mushroom meat substitute.
+They make a great mushroom meat substitute with a rich smoky flavor you can add to sauces and pastas.

 Related Posts